-Ref Service How performance is measured Target On track/Not on track CS1 Community awareness is promoted and encouraged.
-12 media messages promoting preparedness for an emergency will be made to residents and ratepayers annually.
-Achieved I On Track As at 29 February 2024 30 media messages promoting preparedness and informing our community of emergency events had been distributed.
-CS2 Council maintains a functional EOC and trained staff.
-Civil defence and emergency management assessment of readiness and capability.
-Council's EOC (and alternates) are As at 29 February 2024 fully functiona and meet the requirements of the CDEM Act 2002.
+Ref Service How performance is measured Target On track/Not on track CS1 Community 12 media messages promoting Achieved On Track awareness is preparedness for an emergency will As at 29 February 2024 promoted and be made to residents and 30 media messages promoting preparedness and informing our encouraged. ratepayers annually. community of emergency events had been distributed.
+CS2 Council maintains a Civil defence and emergency Council's EOC On Track functional EOC and management assessment of (and As at 29 February 2024 trained staff. readiness and capability. alternates) are fully functional and meet the requirements of the CDEM Act 2002.
 EOC arrangements will be independently audited bi-annually to ensure they remain fit for purpose.
 CS3 Council provides effective leadership in advocating, coordinating and facilitating on behalf of community needs.
 Number of Community Wellbeing Committee meetings per year. ≥ 4 On Track As at 29 February 2024 Two meetings have been held.
-The Commitee is re-energised and looking to redefine their Terms of Reference to enable them to measure the wellbeing of the community.
-CS4 Number of Youth Empowerment Project meetings per year. ≥8 On Track As at 29 February 2024 Two meetings have been held.
+The Committee is re-energised and looking to redefine their Terms of Reference to enable them to measure the wellbeing of the community.
+CS4 Number of Youth Empowerment Project meetings per year. ≥ 8 On Track As at 29 February 2024 Two meetings have been held.
 The Youth Committee has received applications for new members and will be interviewing soon with the view to have the Committe up and running in April.
 CS5 choices.
 Number of programmes or projects implemented by Youth Empowerment Project. ≥ 4 On Track As at 29 February 2024 yEP have implemented two projects: Visit to Parliament to tour the buildings and experience Question Time Climate Change Action Workshop CS6 Number of Youth Services Network meetings per year. ≥ 6 On Track As at 29 February 2024 Five Youth Service Network meetings have been held.
 Kaupapa discussed include: Youth falling through the gaps Social housing in Horowhenua Vaping prevention Mental health • Attendance at school.
 CS7 Horowhenua residents are empowered to make choices enabling them to Horowhenua Number of Older Person's Network meetings per year ≥ 6 On Track As at 29 February 2024 Five Older Person's Network meetings have been held.
-Kaupapa discussed include: • Keeping safe at home and in the Community
+Kaupapa discussed include: Keeping safe at home and in the Community